ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_qg_youngs_modulus.rst

 to the Young's modulus based on numerical simulation for fully elastic spheres according to Mokbel et al. :cite:`Mokbel2017`.

+The theoretical background, including the computation of the viscosity for the MC-PBS media used in RT-DC, is discussed in more detail in the :ref:`dclab docs <dclab:sec_av_emodulus>`.

 .. note::